22 September, 2020

 At runtime, the Business Process Engine executes the integration processes.
 The integration process can send and receive messages using abstract interfaces only.

 We start from the Home page if we have to build a scenario in PI.

 The home page will look similar to as given below:

 Each hyperlink will open one application.
-All these four are Java application.
+All these four are Java applications.
 ESR and ID are swing applications.
-They are launched from the browser based on JNLP.
-So for the first time it takes more time as it downloads the entire library file.
-But from second time onwards, it takes less time to launch.
+They are launched from the browser-based on JNLP.
+So for the first time, it takes more time as it downloads the entire library file.
+But from the second time onwards, it takes less time to launch.
 SL and CM are pure web applications and run on the browser.

 Here we design and create objects to be used in the making of an integration scenario.
 The data flow in PI will look similar to as shown below:

-Operation Mapping allows transformation of source structure to target structure when the two structures are different.
-But if the source and the target structure are same then the operation mapping may be dispensed off.
-Similar to service interface, message mapping is used to simplify and modularize the design of a complex operation mapping.
+Operation Mapping allows the transformation of a source structure to a target structure when the two structures are different.
+But if the source and the target structure are the same then the operation mapping may be dispensed off.
+Similar to the service interface, message mapping is used to simplify and modularize the design of a complex operation mapping.
 Message mapping can be implemented in 4 ways